mcomunita/tonetwist-afx-dataset/README.md

 ### Publishing
 - Please publish your data on zenodo and include all necessary info (again, take a look at 1 external and 1 internal source for guidance).
 - If you use the dry inputs provided here you will be considered as an internal source.
-Once the data is published on zenodo (don't include the dry files), please send a PR with the link.
+Once the data is published on zenodo (don't include the dry files), please submit a PR with the link.
 - If you use different dry inputs you will be considered as an external source.
-Once the data is published on zenodo (include dry and wet files), please send a PR request with the link and an external reference.
+Once the data is published on zenodo (include dry and wet files), please submit PR with the link and an external reference.

 ---
 ## Analog